midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 We carried out the plan as discussed: I piled salvageable clothing, mail, documents, and purses for Mamá to look through.
 I threw out everything else.
 There was nothing under the bed or in the bureau.
 I stabbed at dark corners with the end of a broom and the dashing of mice made us twitch.

-“Do you feel changed?” asked Mamá.
+“Do you feel <em>changed</em>?” asked Mamá.

 “What?”

 “Remember what your aunt #3 said?
 That seeing the room changed her?
 That she was going to go home and clean out her garage?”

-There was something deeply moving about the intense consolidation of a person, of a personality, something far more meaningful than the waxed dramas held at arm’s length in Hoarders.
+There was something deeply moving about the intense consolidation of a person, of a personality, something far more meaningful than the waxed dramas held at arm’s length in <em>Hoarders</em>.
 I imagined aunt #6 going out daily to forage for glamour in Bakersfield, imagined her overwhelmed by the pleasure of these objects.
 To her, this had been oxygen and medicine, a dosage, a fix.
 I imagined my aunt’s coming and going, a cell mid-vein, caught in pulse, from store to infested room and back to store.
 She had subscribed to kitsch out of aesthetic necessity.
 Cheap and shiny: a kitsch for surviving the third world amidst the broken promises of the first.

 “Do you like any of these clothes?
 What size shoes do you wear?”